Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 # 🛜🔋🛑 MAC Operations: `Power Management` & `Protection Mechanisms`

-_There are 2 types of MAC Operations: Power Management & Protection Mechanisms | Power Management is allow the radio to go to sleep (just few microseconds), because if the antenna/adapter keeps awake all the time is consuming battery all the time, in a movile device can degrade battery life.
-Power management it's just turning on the antenna, send/recieve the frame, turn off the antenna and so on.
-The hint here is, that the STA does not lose any frame even if it's sleeping | Protection Mechanisms allow newer devices to communicate and "exist" in a world where older devices also exists_
+There are 2 types of MAC Operations: **Power Management** & **Protection Mechanisms**:

+1. **Power Management** is allow the radio to go to sleep (just few microseconds), because if the antenna/adapter keeps awake all the time is consuming battery all the time, in a movile device can degrade battery life.
+Power management it's just turning on the antenna, send/recieve the frame, then "doze" or "sleep" the antenna and so on.
+The hint here is, that the STA does not lose any frame even if it's sleeping <br><br>
+2. **Protection Mechanisms** allow newer devices to communicate and "exist" in a world where older devices also exists._

 ## 🔋🛜🪫 MAC Operations: `Power Management`
 _Many mechanisms that are described in the IEEE 802.11 standard allow a wireless device to reduce its power consumption, to turn off its radios and to wake up at the correct time to retrieve its traffic.
 While the APs are generally connected to an external power source, the wireless clients are often running on batteries.
 The purpose of power saving features is to increase the battery life and to allow longer performance.
 This battery life extension can be significant for low-powered devices such as smartphones, Voice over IP phones or handheld barcodes scanners._